FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 == Kernel unit tests --- the layer that was missing

+*Status: implemented* (`tests/testthat/test-helper_doTrees.R`).

-Two MGA fits each, and the failure message names the broken kernel.
+One MGA fit each, and the failure message names the broken kernel.
 This is the test that would have caught the missing `ndt_dists()` in seconds:

 ```r